 Message From the Alabama Interfraternity Council:

-On behalf of the thirty-four fraternity chapters that make up the Interfraternity Council, I would like to welcome you to the IFC website.
+On behalf of the thirty-five fraternity chapters that make up the Interfraternity Council, I would like to welcome you to the IFC website.

 Whether you are a parent, a prospective fraternity member, or currently affiliated with one of our chapters, I hope our website will answer any questions you may have.
 If not, please do not hesitate to contact myself, chapter presidents, chapter recruitment chairmen, or other members of the Interfraternity Council.